oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/domain-home-in-image/README.md

 * Create a directory for the generated properties and Kubernetes YAML files for this domain if it does not already exist.
 The pathname is `/path/to/weblogic-operator-output-directory/weblogic-domains/<domainUID>`.
 If the directory already exists, its contents will be removed.
 * Create a properties file, `domain.properties`, in the directory that is created above.
 This properties file will be used to create a sample WebLogic Server domain.
-* Clone the weblogic docker-images project via the `git clone https://github.com/oracle/docker-images.git` into the current directory.
+* Clone the weblogic docker-images project into the current directory using `git clone https://github.com/oracle/docker-images.git`.
-* Replace the built-in username and password in the `properties/docker-build/domain_security.properties` file with the `username` and `password` that are supplied in the command line via the `-u` and `-p` options.
-These credentials need to match the WebLogic domain admin credentials in the secret that is specified via `weblogicCredentialsSecretName` property in the `create-domain-inputs.yaml` file.
+* Replace the built-in user name and password in the `properties/docker-build/domain_security.properties` file with the `username` and `password` that are supplied on the command line using the `-u` and `-p` options.
+These credentials need to match the WebLogic domain admin credentials in the secret that is specified via the `weblogicCredentialsSecretName` property in the `create-domain-inputs.yaml` file.
 * Build a Docker image based on the Docker sample, [Example Image with a WebLogic Server Domain using the Oracle WebLogic Deploy Tooling (WDT)](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image-wdt) and [Example Image with a WebLogic Server Domain using WLST](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image).
 It will create a sample WebLogic Server domain in the Docker image.
 Also, you can run the Docker sample, [Example Image with a WebLogic Server Domain](https://github.com/oracle/docker-images/tree/master/OracleWebLogic/samples/12213-domain-home-in-image), manually with the generated `domain.properties` to create a domain home image. **Note**: Oracle recommends keeping the domain home image private in the local repository.
 * Create a Kubernetes domain YAML file, `domain.yaml`, in the directory that is created above.
 This YAML file can be used to create the Kubernetes resource using the `kubectl create -f` or `kubectl apply -f` command.